 Moreover, this result can actually be sharp, even in a case where the theory $T$ is atomic, as the following result establishes.

 \begin{prop} There is a decidable, atomic theory $T$ for which the set $\{\phi$ $|$ $\phi$ is a complete formula of $T \}$ is $\Pi^0_1$-complete.

 \begin{proof}

 This follows directly from the construction in the proof of Theorem 2.3 in \cite{MR2529915}.
-But we would like to present a modification which will be useful later.
+But we would like to present a modification which will be useful in the proof of Lemma~\ref{david}.
 We will use the same language and the collections of Axioms~2,3,4, and 6, from \cite{MR2529915}.
-We will replace the collection of Axioms~1 with the axioms that $R_i$ are pairwise disjoint sets with exactly 2 distinct elements and collection of Axioms~5 with if $\Phi_{i,s}(s) \downarrow$ there is \emph{one} $x$ such that $R_{i,s}(x)$ and another $x$ such that $\neg R_{i,s}(x)$.
+We will replace the collection of Axioms~1 with the axioms that $R_i$ are pairwise disjoint sets with exactly 2 distinct elements and collection of Axioms~5 with if $\Phi_{i,s}(s) \downarrow$ there is exactly \emph{one} $x \in R_i$ such that $R_{i,s}(x)$ and exactly one $x \in R_i$ such that $\neg R_{i,s}(x)$.
 Like in \cite{MR2529915} we can show that this theory $T$ is recursive, has quantifier elimination, is complete, decidable, and atomic.
-The complete formulas are $R_i(x)$ iff $\Phi_i(i)$ diverges and $R_i(x) \wedge R_{i,s}(x)$ and $R_i(x) \wedge \neg R_{i,s}(x)$ iff $\Phi_i(i)$ converges in exactly $s$ steps.
-Let $f(i) = R_i(x)$ for all $i \in \omega$. $R_i(x)$ is a complete formula of $T$ iff $i \in \overline{K}$. \end{proof}
+The complete formulas are $R_i(x)$ iff $\Phi_i(i)$ diverges and $R_i(x) \wedge R_{i,s}(x)$ and $R_i(x) \wedge \neg R_{i,s}(x)$ iff $\Phi_i(i)$ converges in exactly $s$ steps. $R_i(x)$ is a complete formula of $T$ iff $i \in \overline{K}$. \end{proof}

 \end{prop}

 This is in contrast with what occurs when a theory has an effectively atomic model.

 \begin{prop} Let $T$ be a decidable theory and $\mathcal{A} \models T$ a decidable, effectively atomic model.
 Then $\{\phi $ $|$ $\phi$ is a complete formula of $T \}$ is computable. \end{prop}